ArrowM/Queue-Bot/README-dev.md

 ### Option 2: Manually install and run

-This method is not recommended, because it requires installing node and lacks the logging, auto-restart, and rebuild speed of Docker.
+This method is not recommended, because it lacks the logging, auto-restart, and rebuild speed of Docker.

 [Install Node.js](https://nodejs.org/en/download/package-manager).